Western Australia regional digital enhancement

 Communities with better digital connectivity benefit from improved access to education, health care and other economic opportunities.
 Primary producers can also use digital agricultural practices to improve productivity and remain globally competitive with other producers.

-Regional telecommunications transmission capacity is separately identified as a national High Priority Initiative on the Infrastructure Priority List.
+Regional telecommunications transmission capacity is separately identified as a national proposal on the Infrastructure Priority List.

 This covers a range of services, including investment in telecommunications infrastructure in regional areas to improve the level of service and coverage.